bitembassy/fair-rt-raffle/README.md

 ...
 ```

+The list of screen names will be determined by the web archive,
+even if different than what shows up on twitter.
 In case the textual description of the algorithm results
 in different ordering than the code, the code wins.